zhuravskayalina/rss-social-network/README.md

 * We have Photo gallery implemented with [lightgallery](https://www.npmjs.com/package/lightgallery) library;
 * Animations using key frames were implemented;
 * The application is made in the same style;
-* You can use hot keys to change the language of the application and to send messages;
+* You can use hot keys to change the language of the application, open side menu and to send messages;
 * We keep some not secret information at Local storage;
 * The application works on phone/tablet/PC.